-Rare Flower in Georgia, Alabama Proposed for Endangered Species Act Protection
+Rare Flower in Georgia, Alabama Gains Endangered Species Act Protection

-ATLANTA— The U.S. Fish and Wildlife Service proposed today to protect a flower in Georgia and Alabama as a threatened species under the Endangered Species Act and to designate 786 acres of river bluff as “critical habitat” to protect the plant.
-The proposal to protect Georgia rockcress results from a landmark 2011 settlement with the Center for Biological Diversity to speed protection decisions on 757 imperiled plants and animals across the country.
+ATLANTA— The U.S. Fish and Wildlife Service protected a flower in Georgia and Alabama as a threatened species under the Endangered Species Act today and designated 732 acres of river bluff as “critical habitat” to protect the plant.
+The decision to protect Georgia rockcress results from a landmark 2011 settlement with the Center for Biological Diversity to speed protection decisions on 757 imperiled plants and animals across the country.

 The rockcress is a 3-foot-tall flower that grows on steep river bluffs.
 It was first identified as being in need of federal protection in 1975 and was designated as a candidate for protection in 1980.
 The Center petitioned for the plant’s protection in 2004.

-The 18 surviving populations of rockcress are threatened by habitat degradation from development, logging, quarrying, camping, invasive species and hydropower dams.
-It only grows beneath mixed hardwood trees in areas with exposed rock outcroppings that allow for both sun and shade.
+There are fewer than 18 surviving populations of rockcress, all of which are small and threatened.
+Forces that imperil the flower include habitat degradation from development, logging, quarrying, camping, invasive species and hydropower dams.
+The flower only grows beneath mixed hardwood trees in areas with exposed rock outcroppings that allow for both sun and shade.